tt219493/IDs-to-DSSP/README.md

-IDs To DSSP: Secondary Structure and Protein Sequence Retriever
+# IDs To DSSP
-===
+## Secondary Structure and Protein Sequence Retriever

 ###
 Simple Python package to provide labeled secondary structure and protein sequence data when given a file containing IDs from the Protein Data Bank (PDB).